A Customized SAT-based Solver for Graph Coloring: Experimental Evaluation

 All experiments were run on an Intel Xeon Platinum 8480+ Sapphire Rapids with 512 GB of memory (Benchmarks~\cite{Benchmark} user time: r500.5=3.35s), and all sources were compiled using gcc 14 and the -O3 optimization flag, or run with Python3.9.
 Unless stated otherwise, all experiments were run with a time limit of one hour and no memory limit.

 \subparagraph{Benchmark instances} The DIMACS benchmark set~\cite{johnson1996cliques} is the standard benchmark set for graph coloring.
-It comprises 137 real-world graphs, graphs with a certain structure, and random graphs.
+It comprises 137 instances, which include real-world graphs, graphs with a certain structure, and random graphs.
 We use it as the main benchmark set.

 In addition, we conduct experiments on random Erd\H{o}s-R\'enyi graphs~\cite{erdds1959random}.
 Given a natural number $n$ and a probability $p\in [0,1]$, an Erd\H{o}s-R\'enyi graph $G(n,p)$ is constructed by taking $n$ vertices and connecting any two vertices with independent probability $p$.
 These graphs have an expected density of $p$ and were also considered in~\cite{jabrayilov2018new,hebrard2020constraint,san2012new}.
 In our experiments, we consider 100 graphs $G(n,p)$ for every combination of the following parameters, totaling 5000 graphs.